Modern Slavery Act Statement

-Slavery and human trafficking statement pursuant to section 54(1) of the Modern Slavery Act 2015 (“MSA2015”)
+Slavery and human trafficking statement made by City Football Group Limited and its subsidiaries (together referred to as “CFG”, “we”, “us”, “our”) pursuant to section 54(1) of the Modern Slavery Act 2015 (“MSA2015”)

-Slavery and human trafficking remains a hidden blight on our global society and includes: slavery, servitude and forced or compulsory labour; and, human trafficking.
-Everyone in our business has a responsibility to be alert to the risks, however small, both in our business and in the wider supply chain and partnerships.
-Staff are expected to report concerns and management are expected to act upon them.
+This statement sets out CFG’s approach to modern slavery.
+Modern slavery remains a hidden blight on our global society and includes: slavery, servitude and forced or compulsory labour; and, human trafficking, all of which have in common the deprivation of a person’s liberty for exploitation or commercial gain.
+Everyone in our business has a responsibility to be alert to these risks, however small, both in our business and in our wider supply chain and partnerships.
+Staff are expected to report any concerns about modern slavery and management are expected to act upon them.

-As part of our culture of corporate governance best practice, City Football Group Limited and its subsidiaries (“CFG”, “we”, “us”, “our”) operate to a set of core values reflecting our relationships with our principal stakeholders and partners.
-We adopt a behavioural value for all business relationships, reflecting our attitude to the exploitation of individuals, in any form and more particularly the offences under the MSA2015.
+CFG has a zero tolerance approach to modern slavery of any kind.
+As part of our culture of corporate governance best practice, CFG and its subsidiaries, including Manchester City Football Club Limited, operate to a set of core values reflecting our relationships with our principal stakeholders, supply chain and partners.
+We adopt behavioural values for all business relationships, reflecting our position against the exploitation of individuals, in any form and in particular the offences under the MSA2015.
 We are committed to opposing modern slavery in all forms and preventing it by whatever means possible.
 We demand the same attitude of all who work for and with us.

-DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING
+DUE DILIGENCE PROCESSES

 PARTNER ADHERENCE TO OUR VALUES